Omikhleia/markdown.sile/examples/sile-and-markdown.md

     And that's all about regular lists.

-Task lists following the GitHub-Flavored Markdown (GFM) format are supported too:
+Task lists following the GitHub-Flavored Markdown (GFM) format are supported too.

  - [ ] Unchecked item
  - [x] Checked item

-Definition lists^[As in Pandoc, using the syntax of PHP Markdown Extra with some extensions.] are also decently supported:
+Definition lists^[As in Pandoc, using the syntax of PHP Markdown Extra with some extensions.] are also decently supported.

 apples
   : Good for making applesauce.